Related Subjects:

 - Initial gastroenteritis symptoms due to E. coli infection.

-- Jaundice, easy bruising, and pallor due to anaemia.
+- Features include jaundice, easy bruising, and pallor due to anaemia.

 Investigations

-- Blood film shows schistocytes (fragmented or helmet-shaped RBCs).
+Blood Film: Demonstrates schistocytes (fragmented or helmet-shaped RBCs) and polychromasia.

-- Normal PT, APTT, D-dimer, and fibrinogen levels.
+Coagulation Profile: Normal PT, APTT, D-dimer, and fibrinogen levels help distinguish HUS from DIC.

-- Kidney biopsy may be required to assess the extent of renal damage.
+Kidney Biopsy: May be indicated to assess the extent of renal damage in severe cases.

 Management

-- Daily plasma exchange (plasmapheresis with fresh-frozen plasma) is the treatment of choice.
+- Plasma Exchange: Daily plasma exchange (plasmapheresis with fresh-frozen plasma) is the treatment of choice, particularly in severe cases.

-- For unresponsive cases, vincristine or cyclosporine A may be used; steroids are not effective.
+- Adjunctive Therapies: For cases unresponsive to plasma exchange, agents such as vincristine or cyclosporine A may be considered.
+Steroids are generally not effective.

-- Most children recover fully with supportive care, though severe cases can lead to irreversible renal damage or death.
+- Prognosis: Most children recover fully with supportive care, though severe cases can lead to irreversible renal damage or death.
+The prognosis is poorer for atypical (D-) HUS, which often affects adults with underlying conditions.

 References